What is a superlative?

 - Nathan is the best football player in the team.

-Let’s look at the formation of English superlative adjectives, there are several types:
+Now let’s look at the formation of English superlative adjectives.
+There are several types:

 Adjectives with one syllable: